benlamb95/premier-football/README.md

   * To solve this I researched grid display and found a perfect solutuion for my problem on Stack-over flow.
 * I initially used the ID and class selector incorrectly.
 I removed the ID selector for multiple uses and used class selectors instead.
 * Internal buttons was created nestling an A tag within a button causing HTML validator to produce an error.
   * Removed the translate effect on the button and styled with a simple background colour change when mouse hovered.
-* On apple Mobile devices the sign up button within my sign up form would show i much lighter colour than what was required.
-I change my colour back to the gold throughout my site and re styled the hover effect.
 * Once the sign up form was completed and the user would press submit, it wouldnt take them to the thank you page.
 I realised that method="POST" was the issue after i used method="GET".